How do you attract birds to a nesting box?

-Birds need a safe, warm and dry place for rearing their young in the spring and summer.
+Birds need a safe, warm, and dry place for rearing their young in the spring and summer.
 With habitats declining we can help garden birds by providing nest boxes for them to use.
-They will also use them throughout the year to keep warm, shelter from rain and to hide from any predators.
+They will also use them throughout the year to keep warm, shelter from the rain, and hide from any predators.
 You can help and encourage birds into your garden by providing plenty of places to nest.
 The species you attract will depend on the location, the type of box, and the size of the entrance hole.

 Choosing a nest box

 A nest box should be constructed from an insulating material, such as durable cedar, oak, or beechwood – avoid those made from plastic, ceramic or corrosive materials.
 We stock a large range of good quality nest boxes and there is always a team member on hand to offer advice.
 The size of the entrance hole will attract certain species, some nest boxes come with multiple size holes so you can choose which one to use: